+Monday Tuesday Wednesday Thursday Friday

+30 minutes 30 minutes

-Γ Monday Tuesday Wednesday Thursday Friday No detentions 30 minutes 60 minutes 90 minutes No detentions
+No detentions No detentions 30 minutes 60 minutes No detentions

+60 minutes 90 minutes

 When issued with an end of day detention, the school will always try to give parents 24 hours notice of the sanction to allow for any necessary transport arrangements to be made.
 We will only accept changes to the date set if we are informed by parents / carers with a valid reason.
-If students do not attend end of day detentions the sanction will be increased and persistent refusal to adhere to school expectations
+If students do not attend end of day detentions the sanction will be increased to the next threshold

-Uniform:
+Uniform